chamaraManoj/PIFL/README.md

-The paper "Demo: P4 Based In-network ML with Federated Learning to Secure and Slice IoT Networks" has been accepted in IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks (WoWMoM 2024)
+The file WoWMoM_DIN_Demo(3)  contains the paper "Demo: P4 Based In-network ML with Federated Learning to Secure and Slice IoT Networks" has been accepted in IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks (WoWMoM 2024)